Disease/Disorder

 Imaging

-If knee pain continues after 6 to 8 weeks of conservative treatment9, radiographs of the knee (weight-bearing A-P, lateral with 30°of flexion, tunnel, Merchant views) are useful to rule out other sources of anterior knee pain, including bipartite patella, degenerative changes, loose bodies, and occult fractures.
-Abnormal knee changes in PFPS to assess on x-ray include patella alta, lateromedial subluxation, patellar tilt, patellar translation, shallow trochlear groove, and prominent lateral ridge10.
-There is a high radiographic prevalence of PFOA across a heterogeneous population7.
-If plain films are negative and the diagnosis is not clear, or surgery is being considered, then magnetic resonance imaging (MRI) or a computed tomography (CT) scan may be indicated10.
-CT helps assess trochlear morphology and tibial tubercle lateralization via tibial tubercle-trochlear groove distance.
-10. MRI is more sensitive for evaluating soft tissues abnormalities, including patellofemoral cartilage, patellar and quadriceps tendinopathy or tears, medial patellofemoral ligament integrity, superolateral and pre-patellar fat pad edema (which is indicative of maltracking), and prepatellar or deep infrapatellar bursitis10.
-Musculoskeletal ultrasound can be useful in evaluating for joint effusion and soft tissue integrity around the patella, including the thickness of the lateral retinaculum, quadriceps tendon and patellar tendon.
-A method using real-time MRI allows measurement of patellofemoral joint kinematics during weight-bearing and non–weight- bearing dynamic tasks, however this technology is not commonly available for routine clinical use10.
+If knee pain continues after 6 to 8 weeks of conservative treatment,13 radiographs of the knee (weight-bearing A-P, lateral with 30°of flexion, tunnel, Merchant views) are useful for patellofemoral instability assessment and to rule out other sources of anterior knee pain, including bipartite patella, degenerative changes, loose bodies, and occult fractures.
+Abnormal knee changes in PFPS to assess on x-ray include patella alta, lateromedial subluxation, patellar tilt, patellar translation, patellar lateralization, trochlear morphology (e.g., trochlear dysplasia, shallow trochlear groove), tibial tubercle lateralization, and prominent lateral ridge.14 There is a high radiographic prevalence of PFOA across a heterogeneous population.15 If plain films are negative and the diagnosis is not clear, or surgery is being considered, then magnetic resonance imaging (MRI) or a computed tomography (CT) scan may be indicated.14 CT scans provide a more detailed analysis of the PFJ morphology, which helps assess patellar and trochlear morphology and tibial tubercle lateralization via the tibial tubercle-trochlear groove distance.14 MRI is more sensitive for evaluating soft tissues abnormalities, including patellofemoral cartilage, patellar and quadriceps tendinopathy or tears, medial patellofemoral ligament integrity, superolateral and pre-patellar fat pad edema (which is indicative of maltracking), prepatellar or deep infrapatellar bursitis, and capsular lesions.14 Musculoskeletal ultrasound can be useful in evaluating joint effusion and soft tissue integrity around the patella, including the thickness of the lateral retinaculum, quadriceps tendon and patellar tendon.
+A method using real-time MRI allows measurement of patellofemoral joint kinematics during weight-bearing and non–weight- bearing dynamic tasks, however this technology is not commonly available for routine clinical use.14

 Supplemental assessment tools